 Rhode Island Medicare Benefits for the Disabled Under 65

-Disabled persons under the age of 65 may qualify for Original Medicare if they have one of the following;
+A person under the age of 65 may qualify for Original Medicare if they have one of the following:

 - End-Stage Renal Disease (ESRD)